Henley Centre for Entrepreneurship

 HCfE faculty is also responsible for the portfolio of programmes in entrepreneurship, available through the Henley Business School.
 These include the MSc Entrepreneurship and Management and the MSc Entrepreneurship and Financing for postgraduates, as well as the BA Entrepreneurship and Management and BA Entrepreneurship for undergraduates.
 We also supervise an active community of PhD research students pursuing doctoral research in the area.

-The HCfE welcomes successful entrepreneurs and business professionals to share their wide-ranging experiences and expertise through guest lectures, case studies and speaking sessions to complement the teaching.
+The HCfE welcomes successful entrepreneurs and business professionals to share their wide-ranging experiences and expertise through guest lectures, case studies and speakers' panels to complement the teaching.

 The HCfE is one of thirteen research centres which drive research at the Henley Business School.